Ice Hockey Equipment List

 Goalie sticks are held in the same hand in which a blocker is held in.
 Like players, a goalie can use a stick to stickhandle, pass, and shoot the puck.
 However, more often, a goalie uses their stick to move the puck away from the mouth of the goal or to slap the puck away from the crease into the corner.
 The top part of the stick is made the same as a player stick.
 It is slightly different because the blade of a goalie stick is much wider, and the bottom half of the shaft is much wider than a player stick as well.
 Like a player stick, goalie sticks differ in price because of the sizes, the manufacturers, and the various brands.
 Low end sticks run at about $50, while high end sticks run close to $300.

 An ice hockey goal is the 4 foot by 6 foot target where players attempt to shoot the puck.
 Whenever the puck crosses the goal line (the red line on the ice that is between both front posts), it's a goal.
-The top part of the goal is called the crossbar, and the two gray parts on the side as seen above in the image are called posts.
 A player must shoot the puck into the 4 by 6 frame between the posts and under the crossbar.
 An ice hockey goal typically costs anywhere between $100 and $250.
 If a player wants a cheap goal for their backyard, a $100 net does the trick.
 However, if the owner of a rink wants a new goal for the ice rink, a $250 net is the way to go.

 Ice hockey gloves are used by players to increase the grip strength on their sticks.
 In addition to increasing grip strength, gloves provide extra padding and protection against hand-related injuries on the ice.
 Some examples of potential hand injuries include falling your hands, getting slashed by another player’s stick, or getting hit by the puck.